 When it comes to travel inconveniences, flight delays rank right up there with a dead phone battery and food poisoning.
 Not only do they cut into your valuable vacation time, but you risk missing a connecting flight—adding a major headache to an already stressful situation.
 (Here’s what to do if you miss your flight.)
 Not exactly the way you want to begin (or end!) a big trip.
 So next time, preserve your sanity and book the earliest flight of the day.

 Yes, it’s bad news for the night owls.
 Evidence suggests that the earlier in the day you fly, the less likely you’ll be stuck with lengthy flight delays.
-(If you do end up with time to kill because of a delay, here’s how to make the most of it.)
+If you do end up with time to kill because of a delay, here’s how to make the most of it.

 According to data gathered by the Bureau of Transportation Statistics, the best time to fly is between 6 and 7 a.m.
 Flights with scheduled departures in that timeframe arrived just 8.6 minutes late, on average.
 Meanwhile, flights that take off before 6—or between 7 and 8 in the morning—are fairly punctual, too.

 Delay times only get worse as the day goes on, though.
 For every hour later you depart, you can expect an extra minute of delays, FiveThirtyEight reports.
 What’s more, delay times hit a peak between 6 and 7 p.m. (reaching up to 20.7 minutes on average!), and they remain at above 20 minutes through 9 p.m.
+While you’re planning your flight times, check out these 16 ways to get the best airfare possible.

 Of course, it makes sense why this would be the case.
 A minor hiccup might only push things back by a minute or two.
 But much like the doctor’s office, every small glitch can accumulate throughout the day, until the original schedule is massively delayed.
 Still, it gives a whole new meaning to the phrase “the early bird gets the worm,” doesn’t it?